xsc/ronda-schema/README.md

 A workaround for this would be to use `liberator.representation/ring-response` to ensure the response is returned as-is, performing content-negotiation later on.
-An abstraction over this should not be too hard to produce an would be much appreciated.
+An abstraction over this should not be too hard to produce and would be much appreciated.

 ## Documentation